CirclesUBI/circles-handbook/docs/developers/tutorials/circles-by-hand-with-sbt-ethereum.md

 Okay.
 Anyway, let’s try importing the contract ABI again.
 Remember, we can find the ABI embedded in the URL https://blockscout.com/poa/xdai/address/0x29b9a7fBb8995b2423a71cC17cf9810798F6C543/contracts

 Importing the ABI will be very little work, but will yield a ***very*** long output.
-Just keep scrolling!
+You can expand below to view it!

 ```
 sbt:circles-tutorial> ethContractAbiImport circles-hub